Temporary Fencing for Giant Crested Newts by HERPETOSURE

 The Solution – Newt Fencing

-The solution to this problem seemed simple – install fences to prevent the newts from entering the construction site and endangering their own lives.
+The solution to this problem seems simple – install fences to prevent the newts from entering the construction site and endangering their own lives.
 The plastic and timber nature of these fences has proven costly however, with a horrendously high wastage rate of unrecyclable material.
 As this would end up on a landfill, it was obviously not ideal and has led to alternatives to be sought.

 Reusable systems utilizing recycled material are now available, ensuring a cleaner environment for not just Giant Crested Newts to live in, but for us all.